In this section you will find information on how Newcastle City Council Bereavement Services can help when you are going through a bereavement.

 - if a police officer or other official requests you remove your face covering.

-The Hall of Remembrance at the West Road Crematorium and the cemeteries run by the council across the city are open during the following times:
+The West Road Crematorium and the cemeteries run by the council across the city are open during the following times:

 April to October